Inter Milan’s 10 best transfers of all time

-That included a league-best 25 in his final season at the club, but his success never quite translated to the Champions League, a title that still evades him.
+That included a league-best 25 in his final season at the club, but his success never quite translated to the Champions League, a title that has still evaded him to this day.

 Wesley Sneijder - €15m (from Real Madrid, 2009)

-The Dutchman was allowed to leave for Inter for a nominal fee, and he made the most of his opportunities in Italy.
+The Dutchman was allowed to leave for Inter for such a small fee for someone of his quality, and he made the most of his opportunities in Italy.

 Sneijder was arguably the best player of the 2009/10 Champions League campaign as Inter won that tournament as part of a treble.

-He was named as UEFA's best midfielder of the competition, and many believe he was robbed of the Ballon d'Or that year, too.
+He was named as UEFA's best midfielder of the competition, and many believe, including himself, he was robbed of the Ballon d'Or that year, too.

 Samuel Eto'o - SWAP with Ibrahimovic (from Barcelona, 2009)